One-sixth/i-RevBackward/README.md

 This method saves a lot of video memory and allows me to train larger models.

 # Dependent
-Currently I have only tested it in pytorch_v1.3.1 pytorch_v1.5.1 pytorch_v1.6.
+Currently I have tested it in pytorch_v1.3.1 pytorch_v1.5.1 pytorch_v1.6.

 # How it works
 TODO: Write when I have time...